-You should not use protriptyline if you have recently had a heart attack, or if you are allergic to certain medicines.
+You should not use protriptyline if you recently had a heart attack.

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.